USS Ulvert M. Moore: Namesake

-Construction and commissioning
+Service history

+World War II

 She was laid down on 2 December 1943 at Houston, Texas, by the Brown Shipbuilding Co.; launched on 7 March 1944; sponsored by Mrs. L. E. Moore, mother of Ens.
 Moore; and commissioned on 18 July 1944, Lt.
 Comdr.
 Franklin D. Roosevelt, Jr., USNR—the son of the President—in command.

-World War II Pacific Theatre operations

 Following shakedown off Bermuda, the destroyer escort screened USS Shamrock Bay from New York to Norfolk, Virginia, on 18 September before departing the latter port on 5 October in company with USS Kendall C. Campbell (DE-443).
 The two ships escorted USS Taluga (AO-62) and USS Aucilla to Aruba, Dutch West Indies, and thence conveyed them to the Panama Canal Zone before continuing on by themselves to the west coast of the United States, arriving at San Diego, on 22 October.
 Ulvert M. Moore and her sister ship subsequently sailed for the Hawaiian Islands, escorting USS Colorado (BB-45) from San Pedro, Los Angeles, to Pearl Harbor between 24 and 30 October.